 Where the design community meets.

-Product Designer Joined almost 5 years ago via an invitation from Marek H.
+Product Designer Joined about 5 years ago via an invitation from Marek H.

 Wow!
 What an experience, thanks for sharing this one!

 Thank you all for your amazing answers!
 I am overwhelmed by the amount and quality of the replies I got from you guys.
 Good job!

 Apart from few interesting tips, most of you still seem to annotate design changes manually.
 Doesn't matter what tool, but it seems like most of you still go back and document the design changes on your own.
 Either in some annotation tool or as comments on changed elements - but the problem is still there - you get distracted from the creation process to document things you've already done.